aldec/TySOM/SDx-platforms/README.md

 ## TySOM-2-7Z100

-Note: This platform is supported in Xilinx SDx 2017.2 or newer.
+Note: This platform is supported in Xilinx SDx 2017.2 or newer up to 2018.2.

 The configuration for Aldec TySOM-2-7Z100 board consists of: